TobiasgutPrivat/AutoAlteration/ReadMe.md

 ### Setup Project
 1. Install git if you haven't: https://git-scm.com/downloads
-2. Install Dotnet 8.0 sdk if you haven't: https://dotnet.microsoft.com/en-us/download/dotnet/8.0
+2. Install Dotnet 8.0 sdk if you haven't: https://dotnet.microsoft.com/en-us/download/dotnet/8.0 (make sure nuget is available)
-3. Clone this GitHub Repository into any Folder (you can use this Command in cmd)
+3. Clone this GitHub Repository into any Folder.
+You can use this Command in cmd:
 > git clone https://github.com/TobiasgutPrivat/AutoAlteration.git /{path/to/your/directory}

 <!--